Borgo a Mozzano: Main sights

 Borgo a Mozzano is dominated by the presence of Ponte della Maddalena also called "del Diavolo" (Devil's Bridge).
 Matilda of Tuscany is believed to have commissioned the bridge which was later renovated by Castruccio Castracani.
 The Devil's Bridge is located on the SP2 one kilometer north of downtown.
 The bridge's majestic structure is a popular tourist attraction of the area.

 The Gothic Line, a German Second World War military defence line, passed through the comune.
 Sections of this fortification are well preserved and guided tours of the interior can be arranged.

 The church and convent of San Francesco in Borgo a Mozzano was a monastery but now houses a home for the elderly.
 The 12th-century church of San Martino in Greppo, Borgo a Mozzano is located in the Diecimo district of the comune.

 The 19th-century suspension bridge, Ponte delle Catene, Bagni di Lucca or Bridge of Chains, links Chifenti in Borgo a Mozzano to Fornoli in the neighbouring comune of Bagni di Lucca.

 Transportation

 The town of Borgo a Mozzano is centrally located between the Garfagnana and the Lucchesia, and can be easily reached by car with the SS12 "Brennero" or the SP2 "Lodovica".
 The nearest major airport (50 min drive) is the Galileo Galilei International Airport of Pisa.

-The comune has two train stations, Borgo a Mozzano and Diecimo-Pescaglia, which are served by the line Lucca-Aulla.
+The comune has two train stations, Borgo a Mozzano and Diecimo-Pescaglia, which are served by the Lucca–Aulla railway.